 1. Testing the Power Storage Device

-During this part of the procedure, a capacitor will be charged and discharged with a music voltmeter.
-The current of the circuit with two capacitors, a music voltmeter, and a multimeter in series and in parallel will be measured.
+During this part of the procedure, a capacitor will be charged and discharged with a piezo buzzer.
+The current of the circuit with two capacitors, a piezo buzzer, and a multimeter in series and in parallel will be measured.

 Charging a Capacitor

 - The circuit in Figure 14 will be created to charge a capacitor.
 Connect an alligator clip to each of the cables coming out of the 3 V power supply.
 Red is positive and black is negative.

 - Connect one of the unconnected alligator clips to one of the leads of the ammeter (the multimeter set to measuring current).